 Oktoberfest reservation documents and vouchers are printed documents and cannot be delivered electronically via email or otherwise (i.e. no e-tickets).

 How will I get my Oktoberfest Reservation Voucher?

-Reservation vouchers will either be shipped to you, delivered to your Munich hotel or you can meet one of our representatives in Munich (Meet & Greet).
+Reservation documents and vouchers will either be shipped to you, delivered to your Munich hotel or you can meet one of our representatives in Munich (Meet & Greet).

 Meet & Greet Information:

 Some tent reservation vouchers can only be delivered via Meet & Greet in Munich.
 We will need your travel information including arrival dates, cell phone number and hotel address in Germany in order to arrange your Meet & Greet appointment.
 This includes delivering to your hotel prior to your arrival.

 If you have ordered reservations ahead of time (before the reservation date) and we have the vouchers in hand, we will ship via UPS within the US.
 If you have already departed for Germany, we can arrange a shipment via DHL, FedEx International or UPS International to your hotel address.
 Our standard courier shipment rates will be charged to your account with your prior approval.

 We accept several methods of payment to accommodate your needs including American Express, MasterCard, Visa, and Discover.